 1. The outcome variable is numeric.

-2. The observations are independent within the chosen design, unless you are intentionally using a paired setup.
+2. Observations are independent within the chosen design, unless you intentionally use a paired setup.

 3. The question is about a mean or a mean difference.